-Think abstract and connect the dots; Talent is about connecting two seemingly unrelated themes with a common thread that is not immediately obvious.
-This also applies to logo design where a visual pun, if done the right way, can have a huge impact on the way the brand is perceived.
-I always try to add a subtle element of surprise to even the most rigid corporate identities as it is a surefire way to make the logo stick in the client’s mind.
+Think abstract and connect the dots.,Impactful design is often about combining two seemingly unrelated themes with a common thread that is not immediately obvious.
+This applies to logo design in particular, where a visual pun can make the identity more memorable.
+I always try to add a double meaning to my logo designs as it is a great way to make the logo stick in the client’s mind.
 Here are a few examples from my portfolio:

-Show a deep understanding of branding and positioning and demonstrate the ability to study the brand, market and target audience and come up with a design that is relevant to all three of them.
-A great logo is not just pretty, it captures the essence of the brand in a straightforward and marketable way.
-So great designers need more than just imagination and Adobe Illustrator skills – they also have to step into the role of branding strategists, carefully aligning the visual Identity with what the market wants and what the company stands for.
-Whether or not the candidate is able to think strategically often becomes apparent from the very beginning – a careful researcher will ask a lot of questions and pitch a lot of creative ideas before they even start conceptualising and sketching out designs.
-Whether it is through a questionnaire or a Skype session, they will make it their job to ask all the right questions.r
+Show a deep understanding of branding.,And demonstrate the ability to study the brand, market, and target audience and develop a design that is relevant to all three of them.
+A great logo is not just pretty.
+It captures the essence of the brand in an appropriate and marketable way.
+So great designers need more than just imagination and Adobe Illustrator skills – they also have to step into the role of branding strategists, carefully aligning the visual identity with the market and what the company stands for.
+Whether or not the designer can think strategically often becomes apparent from the very beginning – a careful researcher will ask many questions and pitch a lot of creative ideas before they even start conceptualizing and sketching out designs.
+Whether through a questionnaire or an exploratory call, they will make it their job to ask all the right questions.r